imdea-software/remeddos/doc/configuration.md

 ## Usage

 ### Web interface
-FoD comes with a web interface, in which one can edit and apply new routes.
+REMeDDoS comes with a web interface, in which one can edit and apply new routes.

 ### Rest Api
-FoD provides a rest api.
+REMeDDoS provides a rest api.
 It uses token as authentication method.

 ### Generating Tokens
-A user can generate a token for his account on "my profile" page from FoD's UI.
+A user can generate a token for his account on "my profile" page from REMeDDoS's UI.
 Then by using this token in the header of the request he can list, retrieve, modify and create rules.